GGEDeveloper/aligeko/docs/development/taskmaster.md

 - **MCP Tool:** `analyze_project_complexity`
 - **CLI Command:** `task-master analyze-complexity [options]`
-- **Description:** Analyzes tasks to determine their complexity and suggest breakdown needs.
+- **Description:** Analyze your tasks to determine their complexity and suggest which ones need to be broken down.
 - **Key Options:**
-  - Output file path
-  - Complexity threshold
-  - Research flag
-- **Usage:** Run before breaking down tasks to identify which ones need the most attention.
-- **Important:** Makes AI calls and can take up to a minute to complete.
+  - `-o, --output <file>`: Where to save the complexity analysis report.
+  - `-t, --threshold <number>`: The minimum complexity score that should trigger a recommendation to expand a task.
+  - `-r, --research`: Enable research role for more accurate complexity analysis.

 ### View Complexity Report

 - **MCP Tool:** `complexity_report`
 - **CLI Command:** `task-master complexity-report [options]`
-- **Description:** Displays the task complexity analysis report in a readable format.
+- **Description:** Display the task complexity analysis report in a readable format.
 - **Key Options:**
-  - Report file path
-- **Usage:** Review complexity analysis results after running analyze-complexity.
+  - `-f, --file <file>`: Path to the complexity report.

 ## File Management